-Using multiple behavioral, neuroimaging and computational approaches our laboratory explores human brain network organization and how genetic variation gives rise to differences that affect behavior, including dysfunction in neuropsychiatric illness.
+Using multiple behavioral, neuroimaging and computational approaches our laboratory explores human brain network organization and how genetic variation gives rise to differences that affect behavior, including dysfunction in neurodegenerative and neuropsychiatric illness.
 Research in the laboratory involves five interrelated research themes.

 (1) The Architecture of Human Brain Networks (Example Pubs)